As specialist manufacturers of pumped drainage solutions, our expertise in installing our equipment is second to none.

 - ✔ Check power is on.

 - ✔ Check battery backup is switched on correctly if available (refer to the manual) and operates in backup mode.

 Please note: Before installation chamber(s) must be free of water, sludge and debris.

 If manhole covers have been fitted these must be removable by normal lifting methods.
 An additional charge may be required for covers that cannot be lifted due to grout/cement or a chargeable return visit may need to be made.

-Our price does not include for lowering chamber into excavation, any civil work or pipework outside the chamber.
+Our price does not include for lowering chamber into the excavation, any civil work, or pipework outside the chamber.